-Advising is a formal conversation between a student and an ACRS advisors or an instructor related to a program of study.
+Advising is a formal conversation between a student and a One Stop advisor or an instructor related to a program of study.
 Advisors and student forms a partnership that requires participation and involvement of both.
 The advisor- student relationship is important to student success because it involves information sharing, encouragement and support over the student's entire educational experience at the college.
-All new students to GPTC are required to participate in mandatory advising with ACRS advisors who assist students in developing goals and plans for the first two or three semesters.
+All new students to GPTC are required to participate in mandatory advising with One Stop advisors who assist students in developing goals and plans for the first two or three semesters.
 Students are then strongly encouraged to meet with their program advisors, who instructors skilled and knowledgeable in their chosen field of study.